-The applicant proposes to limit residential density to two (2) units per acre with a BDP and to serve the development with private wells and septic systems which can be considered consistent to meet this criteria.
+The applicant proposes to limit residential density to two (2) units per acre and quarter-acre lots with a BDP and to serve the development with private wells and septic systems.

 D. Where public water service is available, residential development proposals with densities greater than four units per acre shall be required to connect to a centralized sewer system.